The Best Camping and Hiking Gear You Can Find on Amazon

 You'll need something a lot more technical if you're planning on carrying your tent, food, sleeping bag, and other camping essentials out for a night or weekend trip.
 This pack has an award-winning suspension system that lifts that load off of your shoulders and distributes it to your hips.
 It's coated with a durable water-repellent and the zippers are water-resistant, but it also comes with a raincover for really wet days.
 The bottom panel is wear-resistant and the water bottle pocket comes with a bungee to keep your bottle secure.

-Women’s Overnight Backpack: Osprey Packs 'Viva 50' Backpack
+Women’s Overnight Backpack: Osprey Aura AG 50 Women's Backpacking Backpack

-This 55-liter backpack is made of lightweight nylon and the back panel is designed to be both super adjustable and breathable padded, ensuring that you stay as comfortable as possible through hours of wear.
+This backpack is made with an anti-gravity suspension system, ensuring that you stay as comfortable as possible through hours of wear.
 There's a separate compartment for your sleeping bag to keep it out of the way.
-And the hipbelt has two zippered pockets for easy-access items like your phone or lip balm.
+And the hipbelt has zippered pockets for easy-access items like your phone or lip balm.

-If you're looking to invest, down is the way to go — with proper care, REI says a down sleeping bag or jacket can last for decades.
-The water-resistant, 600-fill down insulation in this three-season bag from Kelty is exceptionally warm and rated for use in weather as cold as 20 degrees Fahrenheit, and weighs in at just under four pounds.
+If you're looking to invest in a sleeping bag, down is the way to go.
+The water-repellent, 800-fill down insulation in this four-season bag from Hyke & Byke is exceptionally warm and rated for use in weather as cold as zero degrees Fahrenheit.
+Plus, it weighs in at under three pounds.

 Synthetic Fill Sleeping Bag: Winner Outfitters 'Mummy' Sleeping Bag

-At such an affordable price, it's no wonder this hollow fiber–filled sleeping bag has more than 90% four- and five-star reviews.
+At such an affordable price, it's no wonder this hollow fiber–filled sleeping bag has 85 percent four- and five-star reviews.
 It weighs a little less than three pounds and is rated for 35-40 degrees Fahrenheit, so it's not ideal for use in the winter or late fall, but perfect for a summer night spent under the stars.